tutorgen/hpit_services/README.md

 * Settings problems - make sure the settings are edited correctly for your system.
 Verify that the paths to the project directory and virtual environment are correct.
 * Python problems - Make sure that Python, Pip, and virtualenv are all compatible with each other.
+* Virtualenv problems - remember to activate your virtualenv when installing any python modules.

 ## <a name="AdminToc"></a> The Adminstration Panel